-Energy Retailers Association of Australia, submission to the Consultation Paper, pp. 3-4.
+45 Energy Retailers Association of Australia, submission on the Consultation Paper, pp. 3-4.

-Energy Retailers Association of Australia, submission to the Consultation Paper, p.
-6; Origin Energy, submission to the Consultation Paper, p.
-2; AGL, submission to the Consultation Paper, p.
-2; Momentum Energy, submission to the Consultation Paper, p.
+Energy Retailers Association of Australia, submission on the Consultation Paper, p.
+6; Origin Energy, submission on the Consultation Paper, p.
+2; AGL, submission on the Consultation Paper, p.
+2; Momentum Energy, submission on the Consultation Paper, p.
 2.

-Origin Energy, submission to the Consultation Paper, p.
-4; Momentum Energy, submission to the Consultation Paper, p.
+47 Origin Energy, submission on the Consultation Paper, p.
+4; Momentum Energy, submission on the Consultation Paper, p.
 2.

-Energy Retailers Association of Australia, submission to the Consultation Paper, p.
+48 Energy Retailers Association of Australia, submission on the Consultation Paper, p.
 6.

-Origin Energy, submission to the Consultation Paper, p.
-5; AGL, submission to the Consultation Paper, p.
+49 Origin Energy, submission on the Consultation Paper, p.
+5; AGL, submission on the Consultation Paper, p.
 2.

-Energy Retailers Association of Australia, submission to the Consultation Paper, p.
+50 Energy Retailers Association of Australia, submission on the Consultation Paper, p.
 9.

 - Inefficient meter replacement and barriers to retail competition.
-Retailers argue that it is highly unlikely that metering competition would lead to material replacement of AMI meters.
-41 The ERAA argues that it is a misconception that customers would be required to change their meters if they switch retailer; commercial arrangements between retailers and meter providers cater for customer switching.
-42 Origin's commercial experience is that third party metering for small customers does not act as a barrier to retail competition, and does not result in significant meter replacement when customers change their retailer.
-43 - Adverse impacts on customer reliability.
+Retailers argue that it is highly unlikely that metering competition would lead to material replacement of AMI meters.51 The ERAA argues that it is a misconception that customers would be required to change their meters if they switch retailer; commercial arrangements between retailers and meter providers cater for customer switching.52 Origin's commercial experience is that third party metering for small customers does not act as a barrier to retail competition, and does not result in significant meter replacement when customers change their retailer.53 - Adverse impacts on customer reliability.
 Meter failure is extremely rare: by early March 2013, only one AMI meter had failed after installation in Victoria.
-Industry agreements could allow third party meter providers to respond to meter faults.44 - Lack of appropriate customer protections.
-The ERAA argues that in a competitive environment, retailers will have a strong incentive to inform customers of the benefits of the products and services that are enabled by advanced meters.45 AGL observes that existing customer protections do not require amendment to allow contestable metering within Victoria.
-The Marketing Code and Retail Code require a retailer, prior to entering a market, to provide the customer with relevant information and documentation, and to obtain explicit informed consent.46 - Loss of benefits from the AMI program. - Remote de-energisation and re-energisation.
+Industry agreements could allow third party meter providers to respond to meter faults.54 - Lack of appropriate customer protections.
+The ERAA argues that in a competitive environment, retailers will have a strong incentive to inform customers of the benefits of the products and services that are enabled by advanced meters.55 AGL observes that existing customer protections do not require amendment to allow contestable metering within Victoria.
+The Marketing Code and Retail Code require a retailer, prior to entering a market, to provide the customer with relevant information and documentation, and to obtain explicit informed consent.56 - Loss of benefits from the AMI program. - Remote de-energisation and re-energisation.
 The ERAA considers that retailers are able to comply with the Energy Safe Victoria-approved process for safe remote de-energisation and re-energisation, including the treatment of customers with life support arrangements.
-The ERAA disagrees with an interpretation of regulations which implies that only distribution businesses have the right to perform remote services.47 - Network operational efficiencies.
+The ERAA disagrees with an interpretation of regulations which implies that only distribution businesses have the right to perform remote services.57 - Network operational efficiencies.
 The ERAA considers that network operational efficiencies would not be threatened given minimal likely meter replacement.
 Furthermore, any meters installed by retailers would need to meet the Victorian Minimum AMI Functionality Specification.
 Retailers would offer network services enabled by these meters to distributors on commercial terms, allowing network benefits still to be